-Element on which discretion is sought Source of discretionary power Visual privacy R-Codes element 5.4.1 PI Boundary walls Council Policy P350.2 clause 5
+Element on which of sought discretion is Source of discretionary power Visual privacy R-Codes element 5.4.1 PI Boundary walls Council Policy P350.2 clause 5

 That pursuant to the provisions of the City of South Perth Town Planning Scheme No. 6 and the Metropolitan Region Scheme, this application for planning approval for a two storey single house on Lot 239 No. 11 Unwin Crescent, Salter Point be approved subject to: